Alegruz/alegruz.github.io/Notes/2022/07/English/EfficientRenderingStudyNotes.md

   * Tons of vegetation &rarr; Deferred translucency
   * Multiplatform friendly

+G-Buffer encoding requirements:<sup>[Pesce15](#Pesce15)</sup>
+* Fast when implemented in a shader
+* As compact as possible
+* Makes sense under linear interpolation (hardware "blendable", for pixel-shader based decals)
+* As stable as possible, and secondarily as precise as possible

-* Advantages:
+Advantages:
 * Unified solution across all platforms<sup>[SousaWenzelRaine13](#SousaWenzelRaine13)</sup>
 * Deferred Rendering for less BW/Memory than vanilla<sup>[SousaWenzelRaine13](#SousaWenzelRaine13)</sup>
   * Good for MSAA + avoiding tiled rendering on Xbox360
 * Tackle glossiness for transparent geometry on G-Buffer
   * Alpha blended cases, e.g. Decals, Deferred Decals, Terrain Layers
   * Can composite all such cases directly into G-Buffer
   * Avoid need for multipass
 * Deferred sub-surface scattering
   * Visual + performance win, in particular for vegetation rendering

 ## What to Store?